lakwli/memorieswalk/docs/To-solution/current2.md

 # Problem:

+all events in MemoryEditorPage is not only apply to this page but all pages.

 Remove canvas scale/position from tool configuration - The tool system shouldn't need real-time scale/position updates Remove or disable logging useEffects in production - These are expensive and run frequently Memoize the elementBehaviors creation - Consider using useMemo for the behaviors object